 To illuminate the mechanisms and components of the workshops that are assumed to cause the possible effects on migrant students’ motivation, we specified an intervention model that was based on the reviewed literature (see Fixsen et al., 2013; Nelson et al., 2012).
 It comprised (a) an intervention change model, which consisted of the elements that were presumed to be involved in the causal process (including the intervention’s core components and the respective outcomes) and (b) an intervention logic model, which consisted of the resources and concrete activities (of both the implementers and participants) necessary to operationalize the change model components (Nelson et al., 2012).
 The core components of the workshops can be summarized as follows (see Figure 2).

 First, different science topics were taught in the students’ heritage language (SHLIL).
 The scientific topics consisted of astronomy (e.g., the solar system), meteorological phenomena, molecular science, or microbiology (e.g., DNA, viruses, and bacteria) and were not limited to the natural sciences (although these were dominant).
 The topics might have been particularly interesting to the students, as the topics were not part of the regular school curriculum and were presented in an interactive way in which the students could try out different activities by themselves.
 On the basis of the instructional congruence framework (e.g., Lee, 2002, 2003; Lee et al., 2005), the STEM professionals interacted with the students in their heritage language and presented the topics’ keywords in the heritage language.
 The students were also encouraged to use their heritage language when interacting with the STEM professionals and the other students.
 The students were also likely to have increased their knowledge of the heritage language (e.g., by acquiring new vocabulary or scientific terms).
 Thus, the scientific content and the use of the heritage language was likely to be accessible and meaningful for the migrant students and to provide a positive learning experience and memory for them in STEM as well as in their heritage language.
-These aspects correspond to central design principles for fostering (see Eccles & Wigfield, 2020)motivation (i.e., attainment value and intrinsic interest), namely, the use of interesting, personally relevant, and active tasks.
+These aspects correspond to central design principles for fostering interest-enjoyment value and attainment value (see Eccles & Wigfield, 2020), namely, the use of interesting, personally relevant, and active tasks.
 These practices have also been found to support students’ feelings of competence, that is, through high-quality instruction with well-explained examples (see Linnenbrink-Garcia et al., 2016; Pintrich, 2003).

 Second, the workshops included hands-on and minds-on activities in STEM topics, which were embedded in an inquiry-based learning approach that enabled cooperative learning through active participation, discussion, and critical reflection on the presented topics (see Akerson & Hanuscin, 2007; Blanchard et al., 2010; Brickman et al., 2009; Furtak et al., 2012; Minner et al., 2010).
 These activities were developed by the STEM professionals and fostered through materials that demonstrated their work, including experiential equipment (e.g., microscope, fan attached to photovoltaic panel), illustrations, infographics, game-like exercises, models, prototypes, or other supporting materials.
 This setup enabled the students to work as scientists as well as with scientists and was intended to increase students’ STEM knowledge and enhance their autonomy (see Linnenbrink-Garcia et al., 2016; Pintrich, 2003).
 Minds-on activities (e.g., discussions or debates about the presented topics) were intended to additionally foster students’ feelings of autonomy and to contribute to their learning and understanding (e.g., through formative assessments by and constructive feedback from the STEM professionals during the active experimentation phases).